 #3 Vacuum-Sealed Containers

 Today, I use a vacuum-sealed container.
 My coffee never goes stale.
-The first cup out of the bag tastes just as good as the last.
+The first cup of the bag tastes just as good as the last.
 And this is the ideal situation.
 Ankomn makes a vacuum-seal container that seals with a quick turn.

 Ankomn Turn-N-Seal Container